intuition-dev/mbMobile/APP-STORE.md

 3. Optional/demo: Download the PhoneGap GUI app, use it to create an F7 app, build it with http://build.phonegap.com and deploy to Kobiton.com Android device.
 It should take only minutes to create an Appstore app!

-	See this video for detail: http://youtube.com/watch?v=Vyu2oWERWUM

 4. To add the app to the iOS/Apple appstore, create a Apple Developer Program account with Apple. (this will set you back ~USD99).
 This can be an account that you share with your team.
 You will also need a machine that runs OSX, but it can be in the cloud.
 A few places offer OSX hosting, e.g.: http://macstadium.com .
 Generate SSH keys for the IOS app on OSX; you'll need them for the Appstore.

 5. Now that you have build.phonegap.com ready AND you have an SPA webapp running in the cloud, you can deploy your custom webapp.